 Florida Durable Power of Attorney Form

 In Florida, all durable POAs must accommodate the state’s statutes regarding the form; specifically § 709.2104.
-The words provided by the state law act as a legally-binding representation of such an intent.

 General Power of Attorney – Similar to the durable POA, but differs in that it terminates upon the principal’s incapacitation.